WebOfTrustInfo/verifiable-news/brainstorming.md

 News articles depend on other articles and, pertinent to this discussion, news articles depend on facts.

 The plugins can receive subscription requests and subscription cancelation requests to the events of factual claims.
 Should local or remote factual claims used by journalists update or change, the journalists receive notifications.
 The plugins can email or message journalists should their news articles depend on factual claims which change.

+#### Indexing Post Metadata
+The plugins can output post metadata into posts, invisibly to readers but visibly to search engines, so that search engines indexing posts for search and retrieval can see how posts and claims relate.

 ## Factual Claims Services and Supernodes